mccbryan3/ansible_workshop_files/docs/LAB1.4-MAIN.md

 # LAB 1.4 - Writing a basic playbook

-1. Verify your working directory is Domain-01.
+1. Verify your working directory is Domain-01 and you are ansible-user.
 ```
 pwd
 whoami